 Optional Orange Glaze

 If you want to add a delicious orange flavor to your Brave Empire Biscuits you can easily make this glaze.

-Add one 1 tsp orange flavoring to 1 cup store bought vanilla frosting.
+Add one 1 tsp orange flavoring to 1 cup of store-bought vanilla frosting.
 Make sure you mix it well to evenly distribute the flavor.

-If you need to mixture to be looser to make it easier to pipe with then just put it into the microwave for 5 to 10 seconds.
+If you need the mixture to be looser to make it easier to pipe with then just put it into the microwave for 5 to 10 seconds.